Military Motivation: Special Challenges And Techniques

 Not all duties come with options, though.
 You may be in a situation where you don't have a say in much of anything.
 The good news is that there is one thing you always control.

 Viktor Frankl, in studying the reactions of prisoners in the Nazi concentration camps, realized that everyone always has a choice.
 You may not always be able to decide how you're treated, where you live, what you eat, or even exactly what job you do.
-For many military members, too, that's just a way of life.

 What you can always do, though, is to decide how you will think and feel about what's happening to you.
 With this sense that you're choosing your response, you gain self-esteem, self-confidence, and yes, motivation to survive.